|Alma Mater:||Seton Hall '87|

 2012 Head Coach - U.S.A.
 Track & Field, London Summer Olympic Games

-Andrew Valmon is in his 13th season at the helm of the Maryland track and field program.
-His experience as an Olympic Gold Medalist, combined with 18 years of collegiate coaching and an expanding experience on the international level, have helped bring Maryland's cross country and track programs to prominence.
+Andrew Valmon enters his 15th season at the helm of the Maryland track and field program in 2017-18.
+His experience as an Olympic Gold Medalist, combined with 22 years of collegiate coaching and an expanding experience on the international level, have helped bring Maryland's cross country and track programs to prominence.

 On the track, Valmon has spent his time producing multiple All-Americans.
 During his tenure, 41 student-athletes have earned All-America honors for their performances on the national stage.
-In addition, 16 school records have been established.
-In the classroom, Maryland track and field athletes consistently rank among the top of their peers with the cross country program earning the school’s award for the highest team GPA two years in a row (2013, 2014).
+In addition, over 40 school records have been established.
+In the classroom, Maryland track and field athletes consistently rank among the top of their peers with the cross country program earning the school’s award for the highest team GPA four years in a row (2013-16).

 In the summer of 2012, Valmon reached the highest level of his coaching career when he was chosen as the head coach of the U.S. track & field team at the London Olympics.
 As a result of Valmon's leadership, Team USA achieved the second highest medal count in history.
 Twenty-nine medals were earned in the sport of track & field, including nine gold, 13 silver, and seven bronze medals.

 Prior to the 2012 Olympics, Valmon served as an assistant coach at the 2009 World Outdoor Championships in Berlin, Germany, and as the head coach for the 2010 World Indoor Championships team in Doha, Qatar.
 Prior to coaching at the World Championship level, Valmon served USA Track & Field as the relay coach for the national team that competed at the 2008 NACAC Championship in El Salvador.